 Acceptable levels for Salmon:

-Temperature рН Maximum Migrating salmon mortality goes up at 18 °C Fish avoid water above pH 11.4 and below 5.4 Flsh may die when exposed to 500 NTU or higher for several weeks.
+Temperature рН Maximum Migrating salmon mortality goes up at 18 °C Fish may die when exposed to 500 NTU or higher for several weeks.

 3. Hypothesis: Fill in your hypotheses with the word(s) WILL or WILL NOT